 Azerbaijan belongs to the voting constituencies chaired by Switzerland in the World Bank, the International Monetary Fund (IMF) and the Global Environment Facility (GEF).
 Switzerland attaches great importance to promoting good governance and private sector development in Azerbaijan.
 Since 1999 it has also engaged in technical and economic cooperation with the country.

 Azerbaijan is Switzerland's main trading partner in the South Caucasus.
 Switzerland mainly exports jewellery products (precious stones, precious metals), machinery, watches, security printing products and pharmaceutical products to Azerbaijan.
-According to recent statistics, Swiss direct investments amounting to USD 370 million have flowed into the country over the past ten years.
-Switzerland is the largest investor in Azerbaijan's non-oil sectors and supports the country's efforts to diversify its economy.
-A Swiss company is involved in the construction of the Trans Adriatic Pipeline (TAP), which is expected to transport Azerbaijani natural gas to Italy by 2020.
+In 2019, trade between Switzerland and Azerbaijan amounted to CHF 287 million, a year-on-year increase of CHF 50 million.
+Switzerland is also one of the largest investors in the non-oil sector and supports Azerbaijan's efforts to diversify its economy.
+A Swiss company is involved in the construction of the Trans Adriatic Pipeline (TAP), which is expected to transport Azerbaijani natural gas to Italy by the end of 2020.

 The Azerbaijani state-owned energy company SOCAR has a subsidiary in Switzerland.
 In 2012, SOCAR Energy took over ESSO Switzerland's network of 172 petrol stations.